bioRe cotton is organic cotton coming from the bioRe Project, currently functioning in India and Tanzania.

 The grand opening of the school was held on November 26, 2010, and was celebrated by all the villagers as if it were a festival.

-We have donated three wells in the Mwanyahina and Mwamishali villages in Tanzania.
+Each year, Biore donates funds for the construction of wells in the villages of Mwanyahina and Mwamishali in Tanzania.